Southern Sierra Miwok

 Southern Sierra Miwok (also known as Meewoc, Mewoc, Me-Wuk, Miwoc, Miwokan, Mokélumne, Moquelumnan, San Raphael, Talatui, Talutui, and Yosemite) is a Utian language spoken by the Native American people called the Southern Sierra Miwok of Northern California.
-Southern Sierra Miwok is a member of the Miwok language family along with Lake Miwok, Coast Miwok (extinct), Saclan (extinct), Plains Miwok (extinct), Northern Sierra Miwok and Central Sierra Miwok.
-The Miwok languages are a part of the larger Penutian language stock.
+Southern Sierra Miwok is a member of the Miwok language family.
+The Miwok languages are a part of the larger Utian family.
 The original territory of the Southern Sierra Miwok people is similar to modern day Mariposa County, California.
 The Southern Sierra Miwok language is nearly extinct with only a few speakers existing today.
-However, as of 2012, an active revitalization program is underway.
+A language revitalization effort is in progress in the Southern Sierra Miwok Nation.

 The name Miwok comes from the Sierra Miwok word miwwik meaning "people" or "Indians".
 It was originally used in 1877 for the Plains and Sierra Miwok people, but was later reassigned to its current usage in 1908 to describe the set of Utian languages distinct from the western Coastanoan (Ohlone) languages.